richchapler/AzureSolutionsDocumentation/docs/curricula/AI_Vision.md

 #### 5.5.2 Pro Code

-##### Step 1: Update Environment Variables
+##### Update Environment Variables

-Edit your `.env` file
+Append the following line to your `.env` file:
-   Add a new line for the tags image path:

 ```text
 IMAGEPATH_TAGS=C:\myProject\tags.jpg
 ```

-Update your "Load Environment Variables" cell
-   Append the following code to load the new variable:
+Append the following code to the "Load Environment Variables" code in the `ai_vision.ipynb` notebook:

 ```python
 IMAGEPATH_TAGS = os.getenv("IMAGEPATH_TAGS")
 ```

+Re-run the "Load Environment Variables" code and restart the kernel.

-##### Step 2: Pro Code
+##### Add Demonstration Code
 Click "+ Markdown" and paste the following annotation into the resulting cell:

 ```markdown